 Vectors and Matrices

 Linear algebra is the mathematics of vectors and matrices.
-It's fundamental to computer graphics, machine learning, scientific computing, data compression, and quantum computing.
-This reading introduces vectors, matrices, and their operations.
+It's fundamental to computer graphics, machine learning, scientific computing, data compression, and quantum computing. ## 1.
+Vectors

 Definition